Chamber holds 2021 annual meeting, presents awards

-Morganton-The Burke County Chamber of Commerce presented the 2021 Annual Meeting in a video format in order to keep everyone safe and distanced due to COVID.
+The Burke County Chamber of Commerce presented the 2021 Annual Meeting in a video format in order to keep everyone safe and distanced due to COVID-19.
 The video event was a way to celebrate the business community and recognize some of the people who make a difference in Burke County.
 The video event was sponsored by UNC Health Blue Ridge and was produced by Motion Media.

 • Dalton Walters, Chairman of the Board